saadlabyad/aslsd/README.rst

 Description
 -----------

-Linear multivariate Hawkes processes (MHP) are a fundamental class of point processes with self-excitation.
+Multivariate Hawkes processes (MHP) are a fundamental class of point processes with self-excitation.
 When estimating parameters for these processes, a difficulty is that the two main error functionals, the log-likelihood and the least squares error (LSE), as well as the evaluation of their gradients, have a quadratic complexity in the number of observed events.
-In practice, this prohibits the use of exact gradient-based algorithms for parameter estimation.
+In practice, this prohibits the use of exact gradient-based algorithms for parameter estimation in many settings.
+Furthermore, MHP models are not designed for non-stationary training data, and they cannot incorporate event information besides their timestamps: we introduce the marked time-dependent linear Hawkes (MTLH) model to overcome these limitations.

-We propose a stochastic optimization algorithm for parametric MHP estimation that does not directly evaluate the conditional intensity of the MHP; we call this the ASLSD algorithm (Adaptively Stratified Least Squares Descent).
-This results in a fast parametric estimation method for MHP with general kernels, applicable to large datasets, which compares favourably with existing methods.
+We construct an adaptive stratified sampling estimator of the gradient of the LSE of Hawkes models.
+This results in the ASLSD algorithm, a fast parametric estimation method for MHP and MTLH with general kernels, applicable to large datasets, which compares favourably with existing methods.
+We evaluate our algorithm on synthetic and real-world data.

 This code implements

-* the ASLSD algorithm for the estimation of MHP;
+* the ASLSD algorithm for the estimation of MHP and MTLH models;
-* exact cluster based simulation of MHP;
+* exact cluster based simulation of MHP and MTLH models;
-* goodness-of-fit tests.
+* residual analysis and other evaluation metrics for MHP and MTLH models.

 Dependencies
 ------------